Flexor Tendon Injuries

 Surgical

-How can Dr. Knight help you with Flexor Tendon injuries?
+How Can Dr. Knight Help You with Flexor Tendon Injuries?

 Injuries to the delicate tendons of the hands can be traumatic and debilitating.
-Dr. Knight knows how important it is to restore to you the best possible use of your hands, and so will bring his considerable experience to bear in every case.
+Dr. Knight knows how important it is to restore to you the best possible use of your hands and will bring his considerable experience to bear in every case.
 In his many years of practice, Dr. Knight has repaired hundreds of tendon injuries, and with him, you are in good hands.

 Dr. Knight is one of the premier hand surgeons in Dallas.
 We invite you to visit him at our Southlake office or Dallas office today.